Physics BSc (Hons) or MPhys – 2023 entry

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

 Over the last decade, our employment figures have been among the best in the UK.
-This was a key factor in Surrey being named University of the Year for Graduate Employment in The Times/Sunday Times Good University Guide for 2022.
 In the Graduate Outcomes survey 2022 results show 98 per cent of our undergraduate physics students go on to employment or further study.

 Our courses provide you with the analytical, experimental and computational skills valued in a wide variety of careers.
 You may choose to become a research scientist, but physicists are also highly sought after in industry, education, management, medicine, law and business because of their broad practical and numeracy skills, coupled with advanced scientific knowledge.